 By the 1750s and 1760s, metropolitan French and English learned societies endorsed smallpox inoculation, and authorities in the Americas began to restrict inoculation to licensed European or local physicians.
 Enslaved Africans who continued to practise smallpox inoculation among themselves found themselves subject to increased colonial oversight and the arrival of European inoculators.

 The widespread acceptance also ushered in an era of experimentation.
-Men like John Quier and Daniel Sutton exploited smallpox epidemics as opportunities to perform brutal (even by contemporary standards) experiments with purgatives and inoculations on infant, elderly and pregnant enslaved people.
+Men like John Quier exploited smallpox epidemics as opportunities to perform brutal (even by contemporary standards) experiments with purgatives and inoculations on infant, elderly and pregnant enslaved people.
 Late eighteenth-century Caribbean and European newspapers were peppered with propaganda advertising European-trained inoculators who would inoculate enslaved Africans to hone their skills or establish their practices before expanding to free white and non-white clienteles.

 Many scholars have credited these inoculations as humanitarian efforts and therapeutic experiments.
 However, we should not ignore the uneven power dynamics and inherent violence associated with forcibly inoculating enslaved and colonised people to ensure labour production and sustain imperial projects.

 Versions of variolation were practised in Northern Africa, which seems to be Onesimus’s likely birthplace.
 Have you found evidence that variolation was practised in the Americas by enslaved people from other areas of the African continent?